 This article provides a comprehensive overview of the claims ontology: scopes, claims, tokens and how they are related.

 When first working with claims, you might feel confused and overwhelmed, especially if starting from the standards specification.

 However, while there are a few moving parts, and some of them may seem to interact in unexpected ways, the basics are not difficult to grasp.

 If you haven’t read the introduction, we recommend doing so before reading this article.

 Let’s start with a walk-through of the elements involved.

 An attribute is minimally defined as a name/value pair, specifying some attribute and the value for that attribute.

 The attributes provide a source of information to create the claims.
 This does not have to involve a one-to-one mapping.
 It is perfectly possible to use multiple attributes to create one claim.

 Claims also have names and values that may be different from the attributes used to create them and attribute values may be transformed as a claim is asserted.

 Claims are grouped into scopes

 A scope is a group of claims, and the standard includes a small set of default scopes and claims.
 See Default Scopes and Claims.
 But there is no limit or specific rule for how to create your own groupings.
 You can even create your own scopes containing claims already defined in other scopes including the standard ones.

 Moreover, the scopes themselves can be ordered into a name hierarchy.
 Grouping scopes into higher order scopes is a useful way to avoid having to create a new scope for every single purpose.

 With prefix scopes, there is only the scope.
 Prefix scopes do not contain claims themselves since their purpose is to act as “wildcards” providing maximum flexibility.
 The wildcard scope is explained in more detail in Understanding Scopes.

 In other aspects they behave as regular scopes.

-In order to manage the claims structure and use the claims to form tokens, there is a Claims Mapper.
+In order to manage the claims structure and use the claims to form tokens, a Claims Mapper is used.